kyma-project/website/content/blog-posts/2022-09-02-release-notes-2.6/index.md

 ### Eventing Dashboard

-This Kyma release comes with a consolidated Grafana dashboard for Eventing called **NATS Delivery**, so you can monitor the published and dispatched events in one, holistic view.
+This Kyma release comes with a consolidated Grafana dashboard for Eventing called NATS delivery, so you can monitor the published and dispatched events in one, holistic view.

 ## Serverless